FatFriedFish/SegNetForECE285/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Hardware
+The training part of SegNet needs to be run on

 ### Packages